afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 ![circleci-ruby-orb-rspec-test-command-docs.png]({{ site.url }}/assets/circleci-ruby-orb-rspec-test-command-docs.png)

-Those notes on the `rspec-test` command read:
+The notes on the `rspec-test` command read:

 ```
 You have to add `gem `spec_junit_formatter`` to your Gemfile.